Mariah Carey Suffers New Year's Eve Lip Sync Fail

 When Ryan Seacrest called Mariah Carey's name on "Dick Clark's New Year's Rockin' Eve" Saturday night, the crowd went wild for her highly anticipated performance.
 But what fans got was a lip sync fail sure to go down in 2016 history.

 Donned in jewels and a nude jumpsuit, the night's headliner took the stage.
-Though her new track "Emotion" began playing, Carey didn't start singing.
+Though her 1991 track "Emotions" began playing, Carey didn't start singing.
 Only pre-recorded background vocals could be heard.

 "Well, happy New Year.
 We can't hear," the superstar said to the audience in Times Square.
 "We didn't have a check for this song."